Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Interpolation between Kuranishi structures

 We say that $\Sigma_a$ is of {\it Type II} if both of the following two conditions hold: \begin{enumerate} \item $w_1 \in D_{i(a)}$. \item Either $w_1 = w^a$ or

 \end{enumerate}

 If $\Sigma_a$ is neither of Type I nor of Type II, we say it is of {\it Type III}.

 We say a sphere component is of Type I (resp.
 Type II, Type III) if it is contained in a maximal tree of sphere components of Type I (resp.
-Type II, Type III). \end{defn}
+Type II, Type III).
+See Figures 4.2.1 and 4.2.2. \end{defn}

 -1.2cm \epsfbox{Figure28.1.eps}